kewldan/AAIO/README.md

 ## About

-This library is a wrapper for the https://aaio.so API **from enthusiast**.
+This library is a wrapper for the https://aaio.so API **from enthusiasts**.
 All methods are described and all types are **explicitly** defined.
 Methods that create requests to aaio.so return a pydantic's models for each response.
 Please write about all problems related to the library